linying1991/easy-text-tools/README.md

-# WebP to PNG Converter
+# Easy Text Tools

-A simple, privacy-focused WebP to PNG converter that runs entirely in your browser.
+A simple, privacy-focused Easy Text Tools that runs entirely in your browser.
 Extract frames from animated GIFs with no uploads required.

 ## Features